 A complete application will consist of:

-- Research statement with references to anticipated achievements over the next academic year (maximum two pages with references) and CV prepared by the candidate.
+- Research statement with references to anticipated achievements over the next academic year (2 to 3 pages with references (references not included in the page count)) and CV prepared by the candidate.
 If the candidate is a prior awardee, the statement should contain a description of prior results during the funded period.